 It’s hard to know if a tumor has developed without a visible lump.
 However, the growth could lead to mild discomfort or compromised organ performance.
 A parrot with a tumor may hold itself differently.

 Here are some signs that your parrot is nearing lameness:

 - Lumps or abscesses on feet or toes

 - Shaking or trembling legs

-Keep a record of how your parrot behaves and how the symptoms manifest.
-Provide the vet with these details.
+Keep a record of how your parrot behaves and how the symptoms manifest for your vet.

 A parrot that’s going lame may experience a personality change.
 You may find that the parrot: